 - Wired microphone and sound system

 All professionals from a variety of backgrounds, with expertise in a subject matter area are welcome to submit a proposal.
 Companies or representatives on behalf of an organization, company or product will not be accepted as a presenter for a pre-conference workshops.

 - An enhanced and in-depth exploration as opposed to a general overview

 - Offer distinct learning objectives with gained practical knowledge

 - Include an interactive or hands-on learning experience

 For consideration as a half-day or full-day presenter, please complete the online form.
 You are required to include the following information:

-- Up to four speakers per workshop (later additions and substitutions prohibited)
+- Up to 2 presenters on half-day workshops and up to 4 on full-day workshops (later additions and substitutions prohibited)

 - Half or full-day designation

 - Program description (including summary, format and how objectives will be met)